Usajid/731_Assign2/README.md

 - Linear Support Vector Classifier (Without Kernel)
 - Logistic Regression

-The PDF version of notebook or report can be found in the reports directory (reports/shakespeare.pdf)
+The PDF version of notebook or report can be found in the report directory (report/shakespeare.pdf)

+After feature transformation and data cleaning process, we did a training/testing split of around (75%/25%) respectively from total 39,826 samples.
 The classifiation accuracy results are stated below:

 ```
 Multinomial Naive Bayes Accuracy: 46%